By Peter Walsh

 In college and just after, Giorno was apparently one of those attractive young people who are invited to parties to form a kind of decorative backdrop for the more consequential guests.
 At this early stage, he often attends parties and visits artists’ haunts accompanied by a “girlfriend,” at a time when that word did not necessarily imply a sexual relationship.
 Not content to remain part of the wallpaper, he arranged to have himself introduced to an ever widening network of acquaintances, friends, and lovers among New York’s ’60s avant-garde.
 The scope is truly astonishing, including scores of prominent artists, dancers, writers, curators, and other figures from New York’s cultural elite.
 His life becomes a whirlwind of glamorous exhibition openings, wild loft parties, and love affairs with the great and famous.

 Great Demon Kings unfolds mostly chronologically in no particular prose style.
 Giorno divides the book into four parts plus a prologue and epilogue.
-Parts 1-3 make up two-thirds of the book, but cover exactly seven years of the author’s life, from his mid-twenties to early thirties.
+Parts 1-3 make up two-thirds of the book, but cover exactly seven years of the author’s life, from his mid-20s to early 30s.
 Part 1 opens in October 1962 with Giorno’s first meeting with Andy Warhol.
 Part 3 ends in October 1969 with the quiet conclusion of his love affair with Jasper Johns.
 This is the heart of the book, the dramatic core that will most interest scholars and probably the general reader.
 It could easily stand on its own.

 Unfortunately for historians of the period, there is a lingering, frustrating vagueness.
 Most of the illustrious figures he mentions remain little more than names on a guest list.
 The conversations he recalls are often either awkward, brief, party chatter or else so generally described that it is hard to know what they actually contained.
 He refers to “art world gossip” without going into any details.
 His comments on the ground-breaking art he sees limit themselves to threadbare superlatives: “magnificent,” “wonderful,” “truly great.”
 He describes his parents, who apparently cover his expenses well into adulthood, as generous and supportive to a fault.
 Otherwise he barely mentions them.
-He says nothing about his pre-teen childhood in ’40s New York or the rest of his Italian-American family.
+He says nothing about his preteen childhood in ’40s New York or the rest of his Italian-American family.
 New York City itself seems reduced to the lofts, galleries, bars, studios, performance spaces, museums, and hangouts frequented by his celebrated friends.

-Giorno’s love affairs with famous male artists and writers form the most sensational passages of his memoir, Even as a teenager, he circles cultural celebrities like a comet heading for a gas giant.
+Giorno’s love affairs with famous male artists and writers form the most sensational passages of his memoir.
+Even as a teenager, he circles cultural celebrities like a comet heading for a gas giant.
 Once an encounter has been made, things quickly become dramatic.
 Giorno shows a penchant for complicated love triangles and some of his scenes read like a Restoration bedroom farce as staged by the Marx Brothers.
 Giorno, though, maintains a Margaret Dumont-like deadpan throughout.

 These relationships usually start off hot but cool off in a few months, for somewhat, at least to Giorno, mysterious reasons.
-Although Warhol and Rauschenberg, in particular, seem extraordinarily kind and supportive — including Giorno in their work, introducing him to their friends as a “young poet,” taking him to endless parties, openings, and performances, and helping him hook up with important collaborators like Robert Moog, inventor of the Moog synthesizer.
+Warhol and Rauschenberg, in particular, seem extraordinarily kind and supportive — including Giorno in their work, introducing him to their friends as a “young poet,” taking him to endless parties, openings, and performances, and helping him hook up with important collaborators like Robert Moog, inventor of the Moog synthesizer.

 After much importuning on Giorno’s part, Warhol even gives him a major painting from his “Death Series.”
 Years later Giorno casually sells it for $30,000, of which he actually collects only half.
 Today, the work would bring, at auction, well into eight figures.